The original, independent guide to Lisbon

 The number 28 tram as it passes through Praça do Comercio

-Torre de Belém is the finest example of the Manueline style of architecture and is the tourist icon of Lisbon.
+Torre de Belém is the tourist icon of Lisbon and a beautiful example of the Manueline style of architecture.
 There are Arabic inspired watch towers, ornately carved battlements and even the earliest stone statue of a Rhino.
-The little fort protected the shipyards in Belem and Restelo, and when constructed in the 16th century, it was in the middle of the Tejo Estuary.
+The little fort dates from the 16th century, and when constructed sat in the middle of the Tejo Estuary, and protected the shipyards in Belem and Restelo.

 Related articles: Torre de Belém guide – Belem district